Can you put on weight if you have diabetes?

 Eating more often during the day will help to increase the appetite and, for some people, eating smaller meals throughout the day is more manageable than eating a more substantial meal.

 For example, try eating six small meals throughout the day rather than three large meals.

 A person can increase the amount of lean protein in their diet by eating chicken, turkey, boiled eggs, and fish.
 Plant-based sources of protein include lentils, beans, quinoa, and soy.
 Be mindful of total carbohydrate intake when incorporating lots of these foods into the diet.

 Including resistance training as part of a workout routine

 Exercise can help to add muscle to the body, which should lead to weight gain.
 Strength training is the best way to transform calories into muscle.

-Using hand weights, resistance bands, kettlebells, and weight machines at the gym can help people build lean muscle and healthfully increase their weight, instead of putting on weight by storing excess fat.
+Use hand weights, resistance bands, kettlebells, and weight machines at the gym to build lean muscle.
+This is a more healthful way to increase weight than putting on weight by storing excess fat.

 Exercise can also increase appetite.

 These may include food or beverage supplements, which can increase appetite and help people to gain weight.